 By Max Resnik, Director of Growth for Documenters

-2025 has been a year centered on learning and connection for the Documenters Network.
-From new newsrooms in Tulsa to deeply impactful Documenter-powered reporting in Detroit, we’ve been inspired again and again by the ways that Documenters is bringing people together to learn, practice civic journalism skills, and reimagine how local news can build stronger communities.
+2025 was a year of learning and connection for the Documenters Network.
+From new newsrooms in Tulsa to deeply impactful Documenter-powered reporting in Detroit, we’ve been inspired again and again by how the Documenters Network brings people together to learn, practice civic journalism skills, and reimagine how local news can build stronger communities.

-Now, we’re thrilled to welcome two new Documenters sites–Columbus and Kansas City–whose residents are already bringing fresh energy, ideas, and possibilities for what happens when residents and reporters work together.
+Now, we’re thrilled to welcome two new Documenters sites–Columbus and Kansas City–where residents are already bringing fresh energy, ideas, and possibilities for what happens when communities and reporters work together.

 Columbus Documenters, Powered by Signal Ohio